Rail transport in Peru: Metro

 Lima has a standard gauge metro service called Lima Metro or Tren Eléctrico.
-The line 1 is operating now with 21 km and 16 stations, the second stage of the first line is under construction, this line will reach up to 39 km in 2014.
+The line 1 is operating now with 39 km and 26 stations, a second line is under construction.
 A fast bus system called metropolitano complements this system.

 A light railway Metro Wanka was partially constructed in the central Andean city of Huancayo but the project eventually failed.